Our Design Process

 What is our Design Process? our studio offers various phases of design and a client can choose what they would like to have our studio do for them, and thus our clients are not obligated to do all the phases.
 If a client just wants schematic designs- that is fine.
 If our client wants the whole enchilada performed by our studio then that is fine too.

-Our design process is made up of various phases of design- beginning with our Pre-Design Phases: initial site analysis and As-Built Drawings and then moving into our Design Phases: 1.schematic design, design development and construction documents.
+Our design process is made up of various phases of design and each phase builds on the previous phase- beginning with our Pre-Design Phases: initial site analysis and As-Built Drawings and then moving into our Design Phases: 1.schematic design, design development and construction documents.
 We then can commence with our Post-Design Phases: Bidding and Construction Administration.

 Below you will find detailed descriptions of what each of our phases entails.
 (Please note that not every client may need and/or desire all the phases that we offer.
 This is just a sample of what our studio can offer to each of our clients.)